MamMark/mm/tos/chips/si446x/02_FSM.md

 is on the horizon.

 Because of its commerical licensing, Qt is no longer bundled with Ubuntu starting with 20.04.
 Qt4 is still supported on 18.04.

+### Running Qfsm

+The simplest way to obtain Qfsm is via an AppImage.
+The AppImage is a workaround for Qt4 being dropped by 20.04 and will run on most if not all Linux distributions.
+This image is available from the master repository.

+- Download the Qfsm AppImage: [Qfsm-x86_64.AppImage](https://github.com/AaronErhardt/qfsm/releases/download/0.56/Qfsm-x86_64.AppImage)
+- Make the AppImage executable: ```chmod +x Qfsm-x86_64.AppImage```
+- You can run the image from the cli: ```./Qfsm-x86_64.AppImage <input.fsm>```

+### Building Qfsm

+Alternatively, one can build Qfsm from source.
 These instructions are written for 18.04 and Qt4.

-### Building Qfsm
-Currently, does not build.

-- Source code can be found at gh:MamMark/qfsm.
+- Source code can be found at [gh:MamMark/qfsm](https://github.com/MamMark/qfsm).
+- The master repository can be found at [gh:AaronErhardt/qfsm](https://github.com/AaronErhardt/qfsm)
 - Install the following components (Ubuntu 18.04)
 ```
     sudo apt install build-essential cmake graphviz libgraphviz-dev